dojo/site/content/blog/en/dojo-resource-widgets.md

 });
 ```

 The first thing we do is check to see if the resource has failed for some reason.
-The widget doesn't care _why_ it failed, that should be handled by the resource.
-It should only care that something went wrong, so we show a message for that.
-This is just convenient and a simple way to handle errors in the widget.
+The widget doesn't care _why_ it failed, that should get handled by the resource.
+The widget should only care that something went wrong, so we show a message for that.
+This convenient approach is a simple way to handle errors in the widget.

 ```tsx
 if (failed) {